apiobuild/platform/content/blog/how-to-add-options-to-products.md

 <source src="/video/boutique-overview.mp4" type="video/mp4" />
 </video>

-## Three More Columns
+## Tutorial

-The catalog google sheet for products with options is as same as the catalog google sheet used in our basic Chopin store, but with three more columns.
-Add these columns to your catalog google sheet.
+The catalog google sheet for multi-option products is just same as the catalog google sheet used in the basic Chopin store, but with some more columns.

 <div class="row py-2">
   <div class="table-box table-warning table-responsive px-2 py-2">